 the young couple crossed the Atlantic sometime during the spring or summer of 1637, possibly with Nathaniel Eaton and his wife.
 They may have

 arrived in Boston in late June, 1637 (see Morison, The Founding of Harvard

 College, p.
 202).
-Upon their arrival in Boston, the Harvards soon moved to nearby
+Upon their arrival in Boston, the Harvards moved to nearby Charlestown, where

-It was not to be.
-John Harvard died soon after
+But it was not to be.
+John Harvard died soon after their arrival

 in Charlestown, (from consumption, possibly from tuberculosis), on September

 pounds, half of which he donated to the yet unnamed College.
-The General Court of Massachusetts Bay later decided to name the young
+The General Court of Massachusetts Bay then decided to name the young

 college 'Harvard College' in his honor.
 His original burial marking disappeared during the American